Always the 2nd weekend in November in Tahoe City, CA.

 Expect to find great deals on new quality gear all the way through used, I-don’t-care-if-I-break-these ski packages.
 It’s possible to find a decent starting-level package (skis, boots and poles) for $100 at a ski swap.
 But it helps if you know what you’re looking for.

 There are two main types of Nordic skiing:

 Classic skiing is when both skis kick-and-glide parallel to each other in groomed tracks or on moderate terrain.
 The motion is akin to walking and/or running.

 Skate skiing uses a herring-bone technique with the ski tips angling away from each other, like ice-skating.
 Skating is done on groomed trails or, if you’re very lucky, a freshly frozen field.

-What's the Difference Between Skate and Classic Skis?
+The Difference Between Skate and Classic Skis

 Classic skis are long, narrow, typically lack metal edges and perform best in groomed tracks.
 The base may be waxless (fish scales or skins) or waxable (skier adds hard wax or klister).
 The old way of measuring classic skis was to raise an arm and measure to the wrist.
 Now classic skis are measured by the skier’s weight and height, using a flex number (see below for more about flex).